Spotlight September: Collaboration in Science

 The project shows how innovation, local infrastructure, and a young startup can come together to create real solutions for climate action.
 In the future, sewage treatment plants could become key players in the clean energy transition — not just in Mannheim, but around the world.

-Spotlight May: Science for All!
+Spotlight May: Science for Everyone!

 For 20 Years: Technology That Connects